felangel/bloc/docs/flutterinfinitelisttutorial.md

 Our `PostBloc` will `yield` whenever there is a new state because it returns a `Stream<PostState>`.
 Check out [core concepts](https://felangel.github.io/bloc/#/coreconcepts?id=streams) for more information about `Streams` and other core concepts.

-Now every time a `PostEvent` is dispatched, if it is a `Fetch` event and there are more posts to fetch, our `PostBloc` will fetch the next 20 posts.
+Now every time a `PostEvent` is added, if it is a `Fetch` event and there are more posts to fetch, our `PostBloc` will fetch the next 20 posts.

 The API will return an empty array if we try to fetch beyond the maximum number of posts (100), so if we get back an empty array, our bloc will `yield` the currentState except we will set `hasReachedMax` to true.